-PERSONNEL QUALIFICATIONS FAP 23.2
+PERSONNEL QUALIFICATIONS

-It shall be the policy of each LEA to ensure that personnel providing special education related services are appropriately and adequately prepared and trained, and that those personnel have the content knowledge and skills to serve children with disabilities.
+It shall be the policy of this Local Education Agency (LEA) and each LEA within the San Luis Obispo County Special Education Local Plan Area (SELPA) to ensure that personnel providing special education and related services are appropriately and adequately prepared and trained, and that those personnel have the content knowledge and skills to serve children with disabilities.
 This policy shall not be construed to create a right of action on behalf of an individual student for the failure of a particular LEA staff person to be highly qualified or to prevent a parent from filing a State complaint with the California Department of Education (CDE) about staff qualifications.